 Protecting personal data – GDPR is a European agreement on data protection.
 ISF has a policy presented to all staff and parents that is signed on admission to the school.
-All researchers should re-read this document (I’ll make it available/linked here)
+All researchers should re-read this document (Available from the Business Office)

 Confidentiality – internal, practitioner research generally means that confidentiality is of much the same nature as normal classroom practice and teacher researchers would behave in the same way as they would when handling any student or staff data.
 However, observing good ethical research practice recommends we treat data as an external would be expected – we anonymise data sets: Student A, Grade (probably OK to number the Grade unless this easily identifies the student – use age instead), School: Blue International School, Italy, Teacher/member of staff 16.
 We keep a confidential record of our coding system and ensure we follow procedure regarding basic security – locked devices, safely stored.

 Where written notes, field journals, google docs are used to record data and reflections, again we ensure these are safely and securely stored.
 This is especially the case if you use a field journal (recommended) and have it to hand for observations.